-Published reports on the care of the older trauma patient lack consensus for the definition of which age may be considered 'elderly'.
+Published reports on the care of the older trauma patient lack consensus for the definition of which age may be considered 'older'.

-For the purposes of this document, elderly is defined as a patient aged 70 years or older.
+For the purposes of this document, older is defined as a patient aged 65 years or more.
 We acknowledge that this may vary amongst clinical settings and patients.